weijunma/AI-Driven-Cloud-Security-Framework-SME-Healthcare/README.md

 The repository provides code, sample data, figures, documentation, and environment configuration required to verify and reproduce the experiments described in the manuscript.

+## Overview
+This repository provides the reproducibility package for the AI-driven cloud security framework.
+The framework integrates:
+- **Microsoft Defender for Cloud** and **Microsoft Sentinel** for security event detection and aggregation,
+- **Azure Machine Learning** for risk classification and explainable AI analysis,
+- **Power Automate** for automated incident response, and
+- **Streamlit Dashboard** for visualization and user oversight.

 ---

 ## 📁 Repository Structure